cosmos/cosmos-sdk/docs/architecture/adr-061-core-module-api.md

 following the same design principles, this includes functionality that interacts with specific non-stable versions of third party dependencies such as Tendermint
 * the core API doesn't implement *any* functionality, it just defines types
-* go stable API management principles are followed (TODO: link)
+* go stable API compatibility guidelines are followed: https://go.dev/blog/module-compatibility

 A "runtime" module is any module which implements the core functionality of composing an ABCI app, which is currently handled by `BaseApp` and the `ModuleManager`.
 Runtime modules which implement the core API are *intentionally* separate